Target Exam

 Methane, carbon dioxide, hydrogen.

-Methane and carbon dioxide.
+Methane and oxygen only.

-Methane and hydrogen
+Methane and hydrogen only

 Only methane gas.